fab-four/placement-prep/README.md

 */
 ```

-**Note**: If you are using vscode you can define a custom snippet for the language in you solve the problems:
+**Note**: If you are using vscode you can define a custom snippet for the language in which you solve the problems:

 ```json
 "add header": {